 - Application Requirements -

-Requirement may differ depending on the internship sought.
-See "internship details" below for more details.
+Requirements may differ depending on the internship sought.
 Strong spoken and written Russian as well as related study and/or experience in the field are not required, but is a plus.
 Non-Russian speaking students can usually still be placed in internships, but the range of possible tasks they might be offered there will be necessarily more limited.
 See below for specific details.